pjirayu/STOS/README.md

 # Project setup & training preparation guide

 ## Introduction
-This repository contains code for our article **High-Intensified Resemblance and Statistic-Restructured Alignment in Few-Shot Domain Adaptation for Industrial-Specialized Employment**<br/> [[article]](https://ieeexplore.ieee.org/document/10045719)
+This repository contains code from our article **High-Intensified Resemblance and Statistic-Restructured Alignment in Few-Shot Domain Adaptation for Industrial-Specialized Employment**<br/> [[article]](https://ieeexplore.ieee.org/document/10045719)

 ###### This work was supported in part by the “Center for Cyber-Physical System Innovation” from the Featured Areas Research Center Program within the framework of the Higher Education Sprout Project by the Ministry of Education in Taiwan.